If weight loss is your goal, you’re probably familiar with the low carb diet.

 The Truth About Weight Loss: It Has Nothing To Do With Carbs

 (Note To The Low Carb Dieters Who Are Reading This: This next section will contain an “argument” you’ve probably heard before, and I know you’re going to disagree with it.
 That’s fine.
 All I ask is that you please stick with me anyway, because the sections that come after it are going to contain the things you need to hear.
 If it helps, you’re more than welcome to curse me and call me names while reading this section.
 Deal?
 Awesome.)

-Weight loss and weight gain (or really, fat loss and fat gain) come down to one thing and one thing only: calories in vs calories out.
+Weight loss and weight gain (or really, fat loss and fat gain) come down to calories in vs calories out.